 Never push water into the grass.
 In addition to pushing the water, you’re pushing the dirt, which results in lips around the infield and outfield.
 We work hard every season to remove these lips so your assistance is appreciated.
 We recommend you remove water using one of five methods:

 - Electric pump (but it’s hit or miss when our pump is working properly)

 - Hand pump (highly effective)

 - Shop-vac (also very effective, but due to limited power outlets not easy to pull off on some diamonds)

 - Sponge (which we do not have onsite at this time)

 - Buckets (usually slowest method but reliable)

-If you are unsure of how any of these methods work, please contact Justin Sturm, OYO 1st Vice President.
+If you are unsure of how any of these methods work, please contact an OYO Board Member.
 During hot summer days you can push the water to other areas of the infield and let the sun dry it out, but it’s typically faster and easier to use a bucket and carry it off.

 Be Respectful of Those Working on the Fields